 Winter is hard on our yards and plants.
 Even though everything has gone dormant our plants are still vulnerable to a number of outside forces that can have dire effects in the spring.
-Keep these simple tips in mind in order to help your investments survive the winter.
+Keep these simple tips in mind in order to protect your investments from winter lawn damage.

 Beware of Road Salt